Eight-hour gap in Trump's records on day of riot

 The problem is, there's no real mechanism to enforce the law, and there's also never been a case where a former commander in chief has been punished for violating the Presidential Records Act.
 The statute by definition depends on the goodwill of presidents and their staff to police their own record keeping.

-"It does require a certain element of good faith and sort of an honor system, and when that crumbles, you can see the limitations," Chervinsky said.
+"It does require a certain element of good faith and sort of an honour system, and when that crumbles, you can see the limitations," Chervinsky said.

 Even so, the January 6 committee is investigating the gap as it works to piece together Trump's communications before and during the insurrection when pro-Trump rioters stormed the US Capitol to prevent Congress from certifying Democrat Joe Biden's 2020 presidential election victory.